flesh997tt/syncs-hack/README.md

 # syncs-hack
 SYNCS Hack 2024

+NOTE: This repository was created the day before the Hackathon started during the Git workshop, however no files were added to it other than README and the LICENSE during this time.
+All work was done during the 24 hour hackathon period.

 The app requires the following packages: Flask, ics, requests.

 To install Flask on Windows run: